-Casino Heroes is an online casino established in 2014 with games supplied by Betsoft, Evolution Gaming, Genesis Gaming, Microgaming, Net Entertainment, Play'n Go, Quickspin, Rabcat, and Yggdrasil Gaming.
-It is operated by Hero Gaming Limited and is registered under the jurisdictions of Malta and Curaçao.
-Last updated: August 5, 2015.
+Casino Heroes is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
+It is operated by Hero Gaming Limited and is registered under the jurisdiction of Malta.
+Last Updated: February 2, 2022.

 The banking system at Casino Heroes is adequate, with the casino supporting a small number of methods for deposits and withdrawals.
 Major credit cards and e-wallets, along with bank transfers round out your options.
 Deposits via everything except bank transfers are instant, while withdrawals take between 1 and 3 days depending on the method chosen.
 My test withdrawal to a Skrill account was paid within 24 hours.

 Customer service is available through live chat and email, but I have to say that the support is a bit lacking as the team is not available 24 hours per day.
-This is an issue because Casino Heroes offers betting services all over the world, and players from Canada or Australia should be entitled to the same great service that players in the United Kingdom or the Netherlands receive for example.
+This is an issue because Casino Heroes offers betting services all over the world, and players from outside Europe should be entitled to the same great service that players in Europe receive for example.

 These are the current progressive jackpots at Casino Heroes as recorded by our casino jackpots tracker.
 Click a jackpot name to view detailed statistics, jackpot graphs, and win records.